guildai/guild.ai/pages/reference/guildfile.md

     `perf`) use the value `summary`.
 See
     [Plugins](/reference/plugins.md) for more information.

+`pip-freeze` <div id="operation-plugins"></div>
+: Boolean used to disable `pip freeze` call for operation

+    By default, Guild generates a `pip_freeze` run attribute for Python based operations, which is the output of the `pip freeze` command.
+Set `pip-freeze` to `no` to disable this step for an operation.

 ### Flags

 Flags are defined as mappings under the `flags` operation